daanvanes/hcp_cerebellum_retinotopy/README.md

 2. Spillovermask

 This mask was used to select voxels that are on the border between the cerebral and cerebellar cortex.
-This was used to exlude 'smoothed in' voxels that actually belong to ventral visual cortex.
+This was used to exlude cerebral 'smoothed in' voxels that actually belong to ventral visual cortex.

 ### Second, the resource/mscripts folder contains custom matlab functions: